If A Contract Of Adhesion Contains Complicated Language

 3.4.
 Unclear Definitions

 • Terms that are defined inconsistently or not at all.
-Take this: “Data” might be used to mean both personal information and usage statistics.
+As an example, “Data” might be used to mean both personal information and usage statistics.

 4. Practical Steps to Handle Complicated Language